08 Mar Pilates and Golf – The Perfect Match

 Anna’s mental game is also much improved since she took up Pilates.
 “Being such an elegant workout emphasizing effective breathing techniques, I’ve brought this ‘Pilates mindset’ to the course too,” she says.
 “I once asked my coach if I should breath-in or breath-out on the upswing.
 He found it a very funny question and had never thought of it that way.
 Through Pilates, however, I know it is important not to do the breathing in and out wrongly.
 So the right breathing and the concentration training helps me keep my composure, clear my mind for better course management, and makes me look cool too (important during a competition!).”

 Anna introduced many of her sporty friends to Flex’s Pilates Introductory Course and they have also seen the benefits in their performance and pain management.
-Our next course specifically for those who are new to Pilates guides you through all the key principles on the reformer and runs from 11th April.
-For more information click here.
+Our foundation courses are tailored specifically for those who are new to Pilates guiding one through all the key principles on the reformer.